Supreme Court to hear RCMP perjury appeals in Robert Dziekanski case

-The Supreme Court of Canada will hear appeals from two men convicted of perjury in connection with a notorious stun-gun encounter in Vancouver.
+Two men convicted of perjury in connection with a notorious stun-gun encounter in Vancouver almost a decade ago will be allowed to appeal their cases to the Supreme Court of Canada.

 RCMP Const.
 Kwesi Millington was sentenced to 30 months in prison for testimony he gave to an inquiry examining the October 2007 death of Robert Dziekanski, who was jolted several times with a Taser at Vancouver’s airport.